Vauxhall Motors F.C.

 Vauxhall Motors Football Club is a football club based in Ellesmere Port, Cheshire, England.
-The club are currently members of the and play at Rivacre Park, known as the vanEupen Arena for sponsorship reasons.
+The club are currently members of the and play at the Premier Jet Stadium.

 It was originally the works team of the Vauxhall Ellesmere Port Car Plant.
 It had much success in its local leagues and fought its way up to semi-professional status.
 It was announced in March 2014 that the club had tendered its resignation from the Football Conference, with effect from the end of season 2013–14.
 The club took over their reserve team's place back in the West Cheshire League Division One for the 2014–15 season but has since reached the Northern Premier League Division One West.

 It is generally regarded as the local team of Ellesmere Port, although two other teams, Ellesmere Port and Ellesmere Port Town, play further down the pyramid in the Chester & District League.